umairatl/assessment1/README.md

-# mindhive-assessment
+# take home assessment for iv2
-assessment for mindhive - management system
+management system

 ## How to run the project